 Amwell at a glance

-Founded in 2006, Amwell is an established telehealth platform with nearly two decades of experience in virtual care.
-Its nationwide provider network spans thousands of licensed, multi-disciplinary clinicians who deliver care exclusively through the platform.
-Services include individual therapy for patients ages 10 and older, psychiatry for adults 18 and older, couples therapy, family therapy, and group therapy — all through scheduled appointments with day, evening, and weekend availability.
-Amwell earns strong patient satisfaction, with a 4.9 out of 5 average provider rating for therapy sessions.
+Founded in 2006, Amwell is a telehealth pioneer with nearly two decades of experience in virtual care.
+The company provides a unified digital platform that connects providers, insurers, and patients to improve access to high-quality care.
+Its nationwide network, the Amwell Medical Group®, includes thousands of multi-disciplinary providers who deliver care exclusively on the platform.
+Services include therapy for patients starting at age 10, psychiatry for adults 18 and older, couples therapy, family therapy, and group therapy, all delivered through a scheduled appointment model with day, night, and weekend availability.

 Talkspace at a glance

+Talkspace holds a 4.5 out of 5 "Excellent" rating on Trustpilot, and its internal data shows that 70% of patients experience significant improvement on standardized anxiety and depression measures.
 The platform uses a proprietary matching algorithm that considers a patient's needs, provider gender preference, language, location, and insurance, with an average match time of 48 hours.
-Self-pay subscription plans start at $69 per week for messaging-only therapy, billed monthly, quarterly, or biannually.
+Self-pay subscription plans start at $69 per week for messaging-only therapy.
 Psychiatry evaluations cost $299, with follow-up sessions at $175.

 Rula at a glance